graphql-dotnet/server/docs/migration/migration7.md

 Note that the call to `app.UseWebSockets()` is part of ASP.NET Core and is still required for WebSocket support.

+<details><summary>Migrating from older versions</summary><p>

+Be sure to also remove these NuGet references in your project:

+- GraphQL.Server.Core
+- GraphQL.Server.Transports.AspNetCore.SystemTextJson
+- GraphQL.Server.Transports.AspNetCore.NewtonsoftJson

+There will also be some additional changes necessary to your `Startup.cs` file.
+Please review sample projects for the current recommended configuration.

+</p></details>

 <details><summary>With derived middleware class</summary><p>

 There is no clear example for rewriting derived middleware classes, as most of the virtual methods' signatures have changed.